 Summer Camp Jobs

 A popular option with students; spending the summer in a camp working with kids (with many of these jobs having positions abroad, adding to their appeal) is a great way to spend time in a brand-new place, or even country and all whilst earning sometimes very decent amounts of money too.
+There are many summer camp positions for teachers in London.
+It’ll definitely be a laugh, just try it!

-There are many different types of camps that you could work at, such as adventure camps, educational summer camps, and special needs camps, recruiting for a number of different roles such as mentors, kitchen staff, teaches, leaders and coaches.
+There are also different types of camps that you could work at, such as adventure camps, educational summer camps, and special needs camps, recruiting for a number of different roles such as mentors, kitchen staff, teaches, leaders and coaches.
 These jobs usually last until at least the middle of September, making it perfect if you are returning back to college or university in the autumn.

 Summer Festival Jobs